No items found.

 Understanding IT disaster recovery exercises: The fundamentals

-A technology disaster recovery exercise involves testing all processes in a disaster recovery plan, including provisioning the recovery infrastructure and application, the failover, failback, communication, and roles and responsibilities of teams.
-This includes the technical and operational aspects of the disaster recovery (DR) plan, completing all tasks in the recovery runbooks, measuring recovery time actuals (RTAs), and more.
+A disaster recovery exercise involves testing all processes in a disaster recovery plan, including provisioning the recovery infrastructure and application, the failover, failback, communication, and roles and responsibilities of teams.

 Planning your IT disaster recovery exercises

 Disaster recovery exercises should be front and center when creating your IT DR plans.
-During the recovery test, make sure you have a recovery platform that enables you to:
+For example, disaster recovery tests should be executed from a recovery platform that enables you to:

 • Track all recovery tasks